-Specialisms at Harwell extend beyond space, covering the life sciences, healthcare, medical devices, detector systems, green enterprises, computing and new materials.
+Specialisms at Harwell extend beyond space, covering the life sciences, healthcare, medical devices, detector systems, green enterprises, computing and new materials industries.

 ESA programmes are designed to find out more about Earth and its immediate space environment, the Solar System and the Universe, as well as to develop satellite-based technologies and promote European industries.
 Discover what ESA has planned for 2019 here.

-Kayser Italia is a privately owned independent aerospace system engineering company, who initially established operations in 1986.
+Kayser Italia is a privately-owned, independent aerospace systems engineering company, who initially established operations in 1986.
 Since its launch, the company has participated in more than 50 space missions and 80 payloads – all of which have been completed with full scientific, technical, economic and programmatic success.